 This is a self-reporting tool that allows you to report absences for up to 3 days due to illness.
 You are limited to 1 per semester so use it wisely.
-The MSAF form should be filled out within 3 days of the missed work and it is your responsibility to follow up with your instructor to discuss the nature of the accommodations.
+The MSAF form should be filled out immediately upon your return to class and it is your responsibility to follow up with your instructor to discuss the nature of the accommodations.
 If you miss more than 3 days or exceed 1 request per semester, you must contact your Associate Dean's Office (Faculty Office).
 At this point, you may be required to provide additional supporting documentation.

-Please use intropsych@mcmaster.ca as the contact email on your any submitted MSAF
+Please use intropsych@mcmaster.ca as the contact email on your MSAF